scrime-u-bordeaux/MetaStairs/code/README.md

-# MIDI Stairs engine
+# MetaStairs engine

-A multi-mode MIDI note events processor for the MIDI Stairs project
+A multi-mode MIDI note events processor for the MetaStairs project

 ## installation